Reading time: approx. 10 minutes

 Knowledge aggregation

-Asset-light companies focus only on their core business and outsource non-core activities to external partners.
+Asset-light companies concentrate only on their core business and outsource non-core activities to external partners.
 As a result, they also benefit from external expertise in many non-core areas that the company itself could not achieve to the same extent in these areas.

 How does my company become asset-light?